-Projects Framework - A Garden of Freedom forms the framework of the Friedensmal (monument).
-This allows contact with the environment, even where the memorials of admonishment in Germany because of their high number and their form language already cause a defensive stance of the people.
+A Garden of Freedom forms the framework of the Friedensmal (monument).
+This enables contact with the environment and overcomes prejudices that fueled a culture of remembrance focused on death.
 This chapter, with an overall view as well as an explanation of the individual elements of the design, serves as a solid introduction to the understanding of the project.

 Stone of Encounter - the dark and raw side

 This is the 12th stone, the Stone of Encounter.
 We look at the past, remember who we truly are, and confront the present.
 Life happens in the present: Where do we experience war and restriction instead of peace and freedom today, in our own lives?
 Where can we assume responsibility for a more beautiful world?
 Where does our responsibility begin?
 A threshold of slate underneath the Stone of Encounter refers to the Friedensmal located to the right of it, with the inscription „Where dust is turned to light”.
 It shows visitors the way to the path inwards.
 It signifies a peace that can be found in oneself and which one will carry outwards into the world.